mika880911/dnmp/README.md

 6. Configuration php.ini

-    if you need to change php.ini setting you can change `datas/templates/php/php-cli.ini` and `datas/template/php/php-fpm.ini`
+    If you need to change php.ini setting you can change `datas/templates/php/php-cli.ini` and `datas/template/php/php-fpm.ini`
 7. Use Xdebug
     - vscode example (.vscode/launch.json)
         ```json